 - How Can Pedestrian Accidents Be Reduced?

-- Contact A No Win No Fee Lawyer
+- Make A Claim For A Pedestrian Injury With A No Win No Fee Lawyer

 - What Are The Main Causes Of Pedestrian Accidents?
 Helpful Resources

 It is important to note that you generally cannot claim against a pedestrian in a personal injury claim, as they often do not have the relevant insurance.
 However, pedestrians could claim against other roads users such as car drivers.
 Therefore, in this article, we will be focusing on ways a pedestrian could make a personal injury claim.